MykolaPinchuk/gcp_documentation/GCP_project_deployment_template.md

 Debugging notes:
-if app works locally, but not on gae, make sure that requirements.txt contains all dependencies. gae console > services has logs for each service. this decreases need to ever use cloud shell. f1 instance of gae may have inusfficient ram for some use cases. i can put my own files into gae app folder. this will work as long as their path is specified relative to that folder.
+ - If app works locally, but not on GAE, make sure that requirements.txt contains all dependencies.
+ - GAE console > services has logs for each service. this decreases need to ever use cloud shell.
+ - F1 instance of gae may have inusfficient ram for some use cases.
+You can pick more powerful instance by editing app.yaml.
+ - You can put my own files into gae app folder.
+This will work as long as their path is specified relative to that folder.